Connect with others who understand.

 Tests To Look for Signs of PNH

-Your doctor may suspect you have PNH if you experience common symptoms such as dark-colored urine, abdominal pain, and jaundice (yellowing of the skin).
+Your doctor may suspect you have PNH if you experience common symptoms such as dark-colored urine, abdominal pain, and jaundice (yellowing of the skin or whites of the eyes).
 During a physical exam, your doctor may ask you about your symptoms and your medical history.
 This information can provide clues that you’re dealing with a blood disorder.

 Additionally, routine blood work may produce abnormal results that could signal PNH.
 The following tests measure levels of certain cells or substances in the blood and can indicate if there’s a problem.
 These tests can all be completed by taking a blood sample.